Varunf2/tokyopolicyreview/contents/blog/are-china-us-relations-heading-towards-some-kind-of-new-cold-war/index.md

 ![chess game](./gr-stocks-Iq9SaJezkOE-unsplash.jpg)

-With the rise of China, journalists, academics and policy practitioners have invoked the old label “Cold War” to describe the strategic competition between the United States (U.S.) and China.(1)
+With the rise of China, journalists, academics and policy practitioners have invoked the old label “Cold War” to describe the strategic competition between the United States (U.S.) and China. <sup>1</sup>
 While the label may bring familiarity to simplify the complicated relationship that has emerged with China’s growing economic and military power in recent decades, we are actually experiencing something more complicated between the two powers that the label cannot fully capture.
 While some aspects of the Cold War are observable in the current U.S.-China competition, there are also elements that did not exist between the U.S. and the Soviet Union.
 The lack of a consistent and clear label, has resulted in “unmanaged” competition.

 ## THE CORE ELEMENTS OF THE COLD WAR: THE U.S. AND SOVIET UNION COMPETITION

 The Cold War was fundamentally a period of military competition between the two major powers, the U.S. and the Soviet Union, following the end of World War II in 1945 until the dissolution of the Soviet Union in 1991.
-Informed by realism, the two most powerful states formed policy out of power considerations.(2)
+Informed by realism, the two most powerful states formed policy out of power considerations.<sup>2</sup>
-Alliances were constructed out of power of balance/balance of threat considerations forming the post-war order between the Western capitalist bloc and Eastern socialist bloc, as well as trading relations.(3)
+Alliances were constructed out of power of balance/balance of threat considerations forming the post-war order between the Western capitalist bloc and Eastern socialist bloc, as well as trading relations.<sup>3</sup>
-This competition spilled over into intense proxy wars between these blocs for 45 years.(4) During this period, nuclear weapons were seen as the ultimate guarantee of security for states who possess them and for states under a respective bloc’s nuclear umbrella.(5)
+This competition spilled over into intense proxy wars between these blocs for 45 years.<sup>4</sup>
+During this period, nuclear weapons were seen as the ultimate guarantee of security for states who possess them and for states under a respective bloc’s nuclear umbrella.<sup>5</sup>
 Fundamentally, these three elements defined the crux of the Cold War: Alliance formation, proxy wars and nuclear arms races.

 ## ALLIANCES

-Shortly after a cable was released by George Kennan detailing the motivations of the Soviet Union, President Harry Truman formed a containment policy to deter Soviet expansion.(6)
+Shortly after a cable was released by George Kennan detailing the motivations of the Soviet Union, President Harry Truman formed a containment policy to deter Soviet expansion.<sup>6</sup>
 Two blocs, the Western bloc headed by the U.S., and the Eastern bloc aligned with the Soviet Union, formed the new bipolar post-war order militarily and ideologically.
 The U.S. generally supported liberal democratic states and the Soviet Union generally supported left-wing or Marxist-Leninist states.
-The U.S. formed the North American Treaty Organisation (NATO) military alliance structure in 1949 to deter Soviet expansionism.(7)
+The U.S. formed the North American Treaty Organisation (NATO) military alliance structure in 1949 to deter Soviet expansionism.<sup>7</sup>
-The Soviet Union, on the other hand, formed the Warsaw Pact establishing satellite states in the East bloc in 1955 to repel NATO.(8)
+The Soviet Union, on the other hand, formed the Warsaw Pact establishing satellite states in the East bloc in 1955 to repel NATO.<sup>8</sup>
-Here, the alliance structures of both powers resulted in fierce military competition and the formation of separate trade blocs where the two sides shared little or no interdependence between each other.(9)
+Here, the alliance structures of both powers resulted in fierce military competition and the formation of separate trade blocs where the two sides shared little or no interdependence between each other.<sup>9</sup>

 ### ARMS RACES

 As part of this military competition came along a tense nuclear arms race.
-At the height of the Cold War, there were 40,000 nuclear weapons in existence.(10) Fearful of the U.S.’s nuclear supremacy, the Soviet Union developed its own nuclear arsenal for survival and deterrence purposes.(11)
+At the height of the Cold War, there were 40,000 nuclear weapons in existence.<sup>10</sup>
+Fearful of the U.S.’s nuclear supremacy, the Soviet Union developed its own nuclear arsenal for survival and deterrence purposes.<sup>11</sup>
 By 1949, the Soviets managed to develop their own nuclear arsenal sparking an arms race.
 Both powers worked to expand their nuclear stockpile to gain a competitive edge over the other placing missiles aimed at the other bloc.
-This resulted in a security dilemma, which culminated in the Cuban Missile Crisis 1962.(12) This characterised much of the Cold War, a fierce competition for nuclear supremacy between the Western and Eastern poles.
+This resulted in a security dilemma, which culminated in the Cuban Missile Crisis 1962.<sup>12</sup>
+This characterised much of the Cold War, a fierce competition for nuclear supremacy between the Western and Eastern poles.

 ### PROXY WARS

-While the advent of nuclear weapons rendered direct conflict virtually impossible, both the U.S. and the Soviet Union found themselves embroiled in proxy wars to vie for influence in contested regions.(13)
+While the advent of nuclear weapons rendered direct conflict virtually impossible, both the U.S. and the Soviet Union found themselves embroiled in proxy wars to vie for influence in contested regions.<sup>13</sup>
 For much of the Cold War, both the U.S. and Soviet camps fought proxy wars in the East Asian theatre.
 For example, the first proxy war fought between the two poles was on the Korean Peninsula from 1950 to 1953 which bifurcated Korea into the East-backed North and the West-backed South.
 The East and West blocs were similarly involved in the Vietnam War with the East and West block supporting the North and South Vietnamese allies respectively which lasted until 1975 after the fall of Saigon.
-Not only did the two powers find themselves in the Southeast Asian theatre, they also found themselves involved in other proxy wars in much of the Third World, specifically in Africa as, well as in Afghanistan supporting communist or liberal democratic forms of government by supplying aid and arming insurgent forces.(14)
+Not only did the two powers find themselves in the Southeast Asian theatre, they also found themselves involved in other proxy wars in much of the Third World, specifically in Africa as, well as in Afghanistan supporting communist or liberal democratic forms of government by supplying aid and arming insurgent forces.<sup>14</sup>

 As we can see, the Cold War was fundamentally was a military competition between each respective great power – the U.S. and the Soviet Union.
 Friends and enemies based on ideological alignments were well defined, as well as trading relations.